The General's Daughter (film): Plot

 Brenner and Sunhill interview Elisabeth's psychiatrist, Colonel Donald Slesinger, at West Point.
 During a training exercise seven years earlier, several cadets gang-raped Elisabeth, leaving her staked down naked in the same position she was found murdered.
 Sunhill tracks down the former cadet who came forward about the initial attack.
 Guilt-ridden, he admits to witnessing it, explaining the male cadets hated her for surpassing them in the class standings.

 A general corroborates the attack to Brenner, admitting he reluctantly agreed with another general who felt public mention of the attack would damage the cause of employing women in the military.
 The two generals convinced Elisabeth to stay silent, traumatizing her.
 Brenner deduces Elisabeth had Moore help her restage the attack scene, so she could force her father to see what he covered up.
 Campbell states that he threatened Elisabeth with a court martial due to her affairs with multiple officers, including Kent, and that she responded to his ultimatum with the staged attack scene.
 Unmoved, he left her tied naked to the stakes.

 Brenner suspects Kent because of his release of Moore from prison, as well as taking Elisabeth's keys and sleeping with her.
-He joins Kent and Sunhill at the crime scene.
+He joins him and Sunhill at the crime scene.
 Kent admits his obsession with Elisabeth, and her dismissal of him at the staged scene where she was upset over her father's lack of response.
-She spat in his face and he strangled her in a rage.
+She spat in his face so he strangled her in a rage.
 After admitting to murdering Moore to evade detection, Kent commits suicide by stepping on a mine.

 Brenner confronts Campbell as he prepares to board the plane to accompany Elisabeth's body to the funeral.
-He blames him for Elisabeth's death, since his betrayal effectively killed her, whiled Kent just put her out of her misery.
+He blames him for Elisabeth's death, as his betrayal effectively killed her, while Kent just put her out of her misery.
 Campbell warns him to keep silent, but Brenner has him court-martialed for conspiracy to conceal a crime.